jbannick/rust_dds_tms_01/README.md

 ![Publisher](TmsServerPub.png "Publisher")

-All TMS Subscribers should receive and display those messages.

 * You can have multiple Publishers and multiple Subscribers, one Terminal window each.
 * You can stop and restart Publishers and Subscribers.
 * You can start and stop Publishers and Subscribers in any order.

+All TMS Dashboards should receive and display TMS Heartbeats from all TMS publishing Devices.
 ### Validation:
 This app has been tested on: